TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/hdsl.md

 @VAR_SYSCFG_USAGE_NOTE

-SysConfig can be used to configure things mentioned below:
+SysConfig can be used to configure the following:
-- Selecting the ICSS PRU slice instance.(Tested on ICSSG0-PRU1 for AM243x (EVM, LP) and ICSSM1-PRU0 for LP-AM261)
+- Selecting the ICSS PRU slice instance (Tested on ICSSG0-PRU1 for AM243x (EVM, LP) and ICSSM1-PRU0 for LP-AM261)
 - Configuring PINMUX
 - Channel selection
 - Mode Selection (Free run/Sync mode)
 - Hardware selection (Booster Pack for LP-AM243 and LP-AM261)

 ## ICSS PRU Resource Usage
 \cond SOC_AM243X
 <table>